RicoVVV/FDHIFusion/README.md

-# :dizzy:FDIFuse: A Frequency Domain High-Order Interaction Network for Infrared and Visible Image Fusion
+# :dizzy:FDHIFusion: A Frequency Domain High-Order Interaction Network for Infrared and Visible Image Fusion

 ***

-This code is a **pytorch** implementation of our paper "**FDIFuse: A Frequency Domain High-Order Interaction Network for Infrared and Visible Image Fusion**".
+This code is a **pytorch** implementation of our paper "**FDHIFusion: A Frequency Domain High-Order Interaction Network for Infrared and Visible Image Fusion**".

 ***